kubermatic/kubeone/docs/quickstart-hetzner.md

-# How To Install Kubernetes On DigitalOcean Cluster Using KubeOne
+# How To Install Kubernetes On Hetzner Cluster Using KubeOne

-In this quick start we're going to show how to get started with KubeOne on DigitalOcean.
+In this quick start we're going to show how to get started with KubeOne on Hetzner.
 We'll cover how to create the needed infrastructure using our example Terraform scripts and then install Kubernetes.
 Finally, we're going to show how to destroy the cluster along with the infrastructure.

 As a result, you'll get Kubernetes 1.13.4 High-Available (HA) clusters with three control plane nodes and two worker nodes.